nvpnathan/nvpnathan.github.io/_posts/2019-11-3-Developer-SRE-Toolset.md

 layout: single
 title: What's in my cli tool belt?
-tags: tools cli mac
+tags: tools cli mac kubernetes k8s
 ---

-Everyone has built a new laptop from scracth before and it's always a struggle to make it "yours" again.
+Everyone has built a new laptop from scratch before and it's always a struggle to make it "yours" again.
 I'll walk through what I install to make it "usable" for my day-to-day job.
 I work a lot with Kubernetes, Docker, and VMware technologies.
 So my toolset focuses a lot on making my terminal more user friendly and the cli tools/plugins to make that experience faster and  more efficient.

 Step one, install Brew!
 Owning a Mac I can't emphasize this enough.
 It's like `pip` but it actually works!
 I try to install everything with brew because of ease of install/upgrade/re-install/automation.